-Vision is the most acute bird sense, and birds have a keen sense of color that is vital for foraging, breeding and more.
+Vision is the most highly developed and acute bird sense, and birds have a keen sense of color that is vital for finding food, choosing a mate, and more.
 Understanding how birds see color can help birders take advantage of that sense to better appreciate and attract birds.

 What Colors Birds See

 Diurnal birds that are active during the day have the best color sense.
-Perceiving different colors is less crucial for nocturnal birds, and many birds that are most active at night have a greater number of rod cells in their eyes instead, which allows them to capture more light and see better in low light conditions, though they may not see colors as clearly.
+Perceiving different colors is less crucial for nocturnal birds, however.
+Many birds that are most active at night have a greater number of rod cells in their eyes instead, which allows them to capture more light and see better in low light conditions, though they may not see colors as clearly.

 Why UV Light Matters

 - Food: Some berries and other fruits have waxy coatings that reflect UV light, making them stand out vibrantly against green foliage.
-Birds can see the fruit much more clearly, making foraging much easier.
-Some insects also reflect UV light, and certain flowers will as well, giving birds a distinct advantage for finding those food sources.
+Birds can see this fruit much more clearly than humans, making foraging much easier.
+Some insects and flowers also reflect UV light, giving birds a distinct advantage for finding those food sources.
+This type of vision can also explain why birds may prefer certain types of berries, even though both fruits may be nutritionally similar or ripen at the same times.

-- Eggs: Some brood parasite eggs, despite having similar visible colors and markings, look very different from host bird eggs under UV light, giving birds the ability to tell when an egg is not their own and allowing them to reject the interloper.
+- Eggs: Some brood parasite eggs, despite having similar visible colors and markings, look very different from host bird eggs under UV light.
+This gives nesting birds the ability to tell when an egg is not their own and allows them to reject the foreign egg.
 While not all species that host brood parasites will reject unwanted eggs, the UV pattern may be a factor for those that do.

 Using Birds' Color Sense

 Understanding how birds see color is more than just a fascinating field of study for ornithologists.
-Different developments have used birds' color sense to enhance birding equipment and backyard birding tools, such as:
+Different birding-related developments have used birds' color sense to enhance equipment and backyard birding tools, such as:

 - Adding UV reflective properties to window decals to more effectively prevent bird window collisions without blocking views.

-- Designing cat collars that reflect UV light and may make these predators more easily visible to birds.
+- Designing pet collars and tags that reflect UV light and may make these predators more easily visible to birds.

 - Treating field bags or clothing to not reflect UV light, creating more effective camouflage for birding gear.